Instructions For Using The Scoring Services

 All responses will be addressed to the student, not the parents or teachers.

-All correspondence between the scorer and the student will be conducted through Canvas.
-When a student completes a composition assignment, the student will upload the document to the proper Assignment Slot on Canvas.
-The composition will be scored within 10 calendar days of submission.
-Depending on the notification preferences in your student’s Canvas Account, your student may or may not be notified when a composition has been scored.
+When a student completes a composition assignment, the student will upload a PDF of their composition to the proper Assignment Slot on Gradient.
+The composition will be scored on Gradient within 7 calendar days of submission.
+When the scoring is complete, the student will receive a notification.